anandku06/ReactJs_Leveling/notes.md

 ## Lists in React
 - In React, you'll render lists with some type of loop.
 The JS map() array method is generally preferred.

+## Props in React
+- props/properties are arguments passed into React components
+- allows us to pass data from parent components to a child component
+- are passed to components via HTML attributes and are accessed as objects in the child components